Skip to content

 • SCP.
 Linux command-line tool used to securely transfer files on CHPC's interactive nodes or on a Data Transfer Node (DTN).

-Accessing Software
+Accessing software

-Running a Job on Slurm
+Running a job with Slurm

 Training and support